Azure-Player/azure.datafactory.devops/README.md

   * Whether stop and restarting triggers
   * Whether delete or not objects not in the source
   * Whether create or not a new instance of ADF if it not exist
+* Tokenisation in config file allows replace any value by Environment Variable or Variable from DevOps Pipeline
+* Global Parameters (new!)

 For more details, please go to [documentation of azure.datafactory.tools](https://github.com/SQLPlayer/azure.datafactory.tools/blob/master/README.md).